 If either of the Fisherman or the Psychic approaches don’t work out, you’ll end up starting over and going down the path of the Detective anyway.
 That’s why I recommend starting with the Detective approach.
 It gives you the best chance of finding the right answer the first time around, while only requiring a little extra time and effort

-Become A Market Niche Gumshoe With These 3 Steps
+Become A Target Market Gumshoe With These 3 Steps

-So how does the Detective approach to picking your market niche work?
+So how does the Detective approach to picking your target market work?
 It’s actually pretty easy.
 You can break it down into three steps:

 - Brainstorm and research every suspect you can imagine